reubenmiller/go-c8y-cli/docs/_docs/concepts/paging.md

 ### Setting a default pageSize

-The default pageSize can be controlled via the `settings.json` or in your session file.
+The default pageSize can be controlled via the `settings` file or in your session file.
 See [configuration options](https://reubenmiller.github.io/go-c8y-cli/docs/configuration/options/) for details.

 ### Notes / Warnings